despresc/pandoc-metaparsing/README.md

 particular, the error type is more complex (using a mechanism of "expected values" similar to megaparsec), and the parsers in the library have a notion of "current input", in contrast to the JSON `Object` parsers of aeson.
-However, unlike usual parsers the input is a _value_ and not a _stream_ (since objects with fields don't have a defined forward direction), and so the current input has to be advanced deeper into composite objects manually.
-The `FromValue` and `FromObject` classes and various predefined parsers and combinators should make this process relatively painless.
+However, unlike normal parsers the input is a _value_ and not a _stream_ (since objects with fields don't have a defined forward direction), and so the current input has to be advanced deeper into composite objects manually.
+The `FromValue` and `FromObject` classes and various predefined parsers and combinators make this process relatively painless.

 ## Example